Should You Refinance Your Mortgage?

 As a homeowner, this type of fix-and-forget arrangement might sound convenient, but it also means you could miss out on the opportunity to refinance your mortgage – which can potentially save you significant amounts of money in the long-run or offer other benefits.

-Rather than just taking the rates they offer, it could be a great idea to shop around.
+Instead of just taking the rates they offer, it could be a great idea to shop around.
 Refinancing a mortgage can be more complex than it might first seem.
 Making the right decision takes time, research, and a good amount of forward-planning.

-What is refinancing a mortgage?
+What is Refinancing a Mortgage?

 Refinancing is the process of transferring your existing home loan from one bank to another.
 When you refinance, you’re essentially repaying your existing loan, then taking out a new loan at a different bank.